Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 Buy a Universal Remote

 If you are not interested in the troubleshooting methods or your remote has faced heavy physical damage, you can buy a universal remote instead of purchasing the original remote for a high price.
-While it is used for multi-purpose and you can use it to control other devices once you program it with your device’s remote codes.
+While it is used for multi-purpose, you can use it to control other devices once you program it with your device’s remote codes.

 Contact Amazon Support